binkoni/BARS/README.md

 To make the features more reliable, we will refer to the data on worldwide famous beer information websites such as ‘www.ratebeer.com’ or ‘www.beeradvocate.com’.
-For maintenance, continuous interest to new beer products is required.
+For maintenance, continuous interest to new beer products is required. <br>

+So far our application can classify only cass, tsingtao and guiness. if we can collect enough data for other beers, we will addtion it in our model.

 ## 2. Use cases